jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 | S        |                          215 |          1.15481   |          0.666546 |
 | W        |                           97 |          1.33447   |          0.614003 |

+* N - North East, W - West, M - Mid West, S - South, O - Other, C - canada

 ## num_of_rooms
 correlation with SPOR: 0.10
-num of rooms already applied in SPOR, but there is little bit of linearity remains.
+* num of rooms is already applied in SPOR negatively, but there still remains small positive correlation with SPOR.
+I made decision to include it as a feature.

 # KNN approch

+* KNN find close distance stores from target store and calculate the average of SPOR.

 ## Choose 15 neighbors by CV
+* Through cross valdiation, I found that 15 of close neighbors are appropriate to caculate the average.
 <div style="display:flex">
      <div style="flex:1;padding-right:5px;">
           <img src="image/plot_mse_for_knn.png">